4.7b people expected to travel by air in 2024, about 4% more than pre-pandemic levels: Iata

 Iata is a trade association representing 320 airlines that collectively make up 83 per cent of global air traffic.

-This will be faster than the 6.9 per cent growth in expenses in 2024 totalling US$914 billion, said Iata.

-Iata director-general Willie Walsh said the projected 2024 net profit of US$25.7 billion is a tribute to its resilience, considering the major losses that it shouldered in recent years.
+Iata director-general Willie Walsh said the projected 2024 net profit of US$25.7 billion is a tribute to the industry’s resilience, considering the major losses that it shouldered in recent years.
 Net profit is expected to come in at US$23.3 billion in 2023.

 Mr Walsh described the industry’s recovery as “impressive” but said its projected net profit margin for 2024 of 2.7 per cent is “far below what investors in almost any other industry would accept”.
 Net profit margin is a measure of how much net income or profit is generated as a percentage of revenue.